-Having done so, I'm upholding it and for broadly the same reasons as our investigator.
+Having done so I'm upholding it.
+I'll explain why.

 In broad terms, the starting position at law is that an Electronic Money Institution ("EMI") such as Revolut is expected to process payments and withdrawals that a customer authorises it to make, in accordance with the Payment Services Regulations (in this case the 2017 regulations) and the terms and conditions of the customer's account.